|

 Even with all of these

-variations, they do have a few distinguishing characteristics.
-A
+variations, they do have a few distinguishing

-pattern of yellow spots overlaid on a dark background located on the
+overlaid on a dark background located on the

-back of the thighs and a diffuse white line running down the middle
+back of the thighs and a diffuse white line

-of their throat are diagnostic.
+diagnostic.
 Their call is also diagnostic.
-Since

-Despite
+Despite being so

-an enigma for scientists.
-The first recorded discovery of their nest
+first recorded discovery of their nest dates

-dates back to June 2, 1931.
-Dunn found a nest with 44 eggs laid on the
+back to June 2, 1931.
+Dunn found a nest with

-ground, underneath leaf litter.
+litter.
 There was an adult frog, probably a

 female, guarding the egg clutch.

-only recorded egg clutch found by scientists for over 70 years!
+this was the only recorded egg clutch found by

-During these 7 decades researches pursued, unsuccessfully, their
+these 7 decades researches pursued,

-quest for the common rain frog's egg clutch.
-A thirteen month study of the
+rain frog's egg clutch.
+A thirteen month

-leaf litter carried out at La Selva Biological Station failed to
+study of the leaf litter carried out at La

-In
+In 2002, 71

-2002, 71 years after the first nest was discovered, Mendoza found a
+years after the first nest was discovered,

-second Common Rain Frog nest on the ground with 85 eggs and a female
+on the ground with 85 eggs and a female frog

-direct development inside the egg.
-They never have a free swimming
+They never have a free swimming tadpole stage

-tadpole stage and tiny, fully formed frogs emerge from the
+and tiny, fully formed frogs emerge from the

 eggs.